Barmouth Bridge on the Mawddach Estuary.

 Hop aboard to visit towns and villages all the way up the Gwynedd coast, explore the area's many steam railways, or just tour up and down enjoying the scenery.

 There are two useful types of 'rover' ticket that give unlimited travel on the line.

-A Cambrian Coaster Ranger costs about £10 and is valid on all trains between Aberystwyth, Machynlleth and Pwllheli, except early on weekdays.
+An Explore Cambrian ticket costs £12.50 for adults and is valid on all trains between Aberystwyth, Machynlleth and Pwllheli, except early on weekdays.

 Trains are usually clean and comfortable and can be either completely empty or jam-packed depending on when you're travelling.
 Sunday services are quite infrequent so days out are best planned for weekdays or Saturdays.

 A typical small Welsh market town with all sorts of specialist shops selling crafts, antiques, souvenirs and most other things you'd expect, as well as a couple of cafes.

 Other visitor attractions here include the Tabernacl gallery and the various challenging mountain biking routes centred on the town.